-This course introduces the frameworks and approaches used in the M.Ed. in Curriculum and Instruction program.
-Students explore what it means to be an education/teacher leader in today's rapidly changing, multi-cultural education environments and investigate the many traditional and non-traditional facets of contemporary education leadership.
-Students are introduced to competencies, characteristics, and practices that relate directly to student achievement and that are grounded in current professional standards.
+Discover the frameworks and approaches used in the M.Ed. in Curriculum and Instruction program.
+Explore what it means to be an educational leader in today's rapidly changing, multi-cultural education environments and investigate the many traditional and non-traditional facets of contemporary educational leadership.
+Examine competencies, characteristics, and practices that relate directly to student achievement and are grounded in current professional standards.

-Students are introduced to the various types and methods of educational research.
-This exploration helps students understand the value of action research as educators who work in a variety of learning environments.
-Students develop the foundational knowledge and skills to read, interpret, and use data enabling the student to grow as an educator and improve the learning experiences of students they serve.
+Learn about the various types and methods of educational research.
+Examine the value of education focused action research in a variety of learning environments.
+Develop foundational knowledge and skills to read, interpret, and use data to enable professional growth and improve student learning experience.

-This course expands the concepts around being an education/teacher leader by focusing on the characteristics and best practices needed to define and increase success in various learning situations.
-Focusing on effective communication and collaboration, students employ multiple measures to resolve learning challenges in ways that empower themselves and others.
-Special attention is paid to the development of learning communities as a tool to improve both teaching and learning and to various legal, ethical, and professional issues found in today's educational environments.
+Explore educational leadership concepts by focusing on the characteristics and best practices needed to define and increase success in learning.
+Employ multiple measures to resolve learning challenges utilizing effective communication and collaboration in ways that empower oneself and others to enhance one's role as an educational leader.
+Learn about legal, ethical, and professional issues existing in today's educational environments that impact effective leadership.

-This course provides an overview of the foundations of curriculum design theories and principles used in various learning environments.
-Developing a functional application of Understanding by Design (UBD), Differentiated Instruction (DI), and the standards of Universal Design for Learning (UDL), students are able to design and develop effective curriculum to match all students' learning needs.
+Explore the foundations of curriculum design theories and principles used in various learning environments.
+Apply Understanding by Design (UbD), Differentiated Instruction (DI), and the standards of Universal Design for Learning (UDL), for designing and developing a functional and effective curriculum that matches all students' learning needs.

 Building on Curriculum Design 1, this course investigates emerging theories of design and learning in today's increasingly complex learning environments.
 Rooted in the technology inherent in these theories, students apply strategies for providing curriculum and instruction in alternative virtual and augmented learning settings, in addition to applications in a traditional learning environment.